plugyawn/codeMixedTextToolkit/README.md

 # Code-Mixed-Text-Toolkit
 A library for processing Code Mixed Text.
 Still in development!
+Published for testing purposes.

 ### Installation
 ```